 The Duffers recently posted a pile of scripts for Season 4, nine in all.
 Though there's no confirmed episode count, fans are taking that as a sign this season will have nine installments.
 As for episode titles, so far, the show has only revealed the name of the Season 4 premiere: "Chapter One: The Hellfire Club"

 Beyond that, fans don't have a lot of confirmed plot details other than Hopper being alive and in Russia.
 But based on the show's history, there are a few things fans can count on:

-Speaking of Hopper, actor David Harbour has given a few hints about what's to come.
+Speaking of Hopper, Harbour has given a few hints about what's to come.
 In an interview, he reminded fans of a scene in Season 2, in which Eleven finds boxes of Hopper's history labeled "Dad," "Vietnam," and "New York."
-Harbour promised those boxes were not a throwaway detail, though how Hopper's past will come into play is still a mystery.
+Harbour promised those boxes are not a throwaway detail, although how Hopper's past will come into play is still a mystery.

 'Stranger Things 4' Theories

 With little to go on, there aren't many theories so far.
 The title "The Hellfire Club" has some fans speculating about a comic book angle featuring the X-Men and perhaps a plotline involving mutant powers.
 But so far, there's nothing to prove it one way or the other.